activis-workshop/activis-workshop.github.io/README.md

 # activis-workshop.github.io.git

-Website for "Bridging Vision, Language, and Action: What's Missing in Actionable Visual Perception for Robotics" Workshop, CVPR 2026.
+A Website for "Bridging Vision, Language, and Action: What's Missing in Actionable Visual Perception for Robotics" Workshop, CVPR 2026.